MicrosoftDocs/entra-docs/docs/identity/saas-apps/zenya-provisioning-tutorial.md

 Once you've configured provisioning, use the following resources to monitor your deployment:

 1. Use the [provisioning logs](~/identity/monitoring-health/concept-provisioning-logs.md) to determine which users have been provisioned successfully or unsuccessfully
-2. Check the [progress bar](~/identity/app-provisioning/application-provisioning-when-will-provisioning-finish-specific-user.md) to see the status of the provisioning cycle and how close it is to completion
+2. Check the [progress bar](~/identity/app-provisioning/application-provisioning-when-will-provisioning-finish-specific-user.md) to see the status of the provisioning cycle and how close it's to completion
-3. If the provisioning configuration seems to be in an unhealthy state, the application will go into quarantine.
+3. If the provisioning configuration seems to be in an unhealthy state, the application goes into quarantine.
 Learn more about quarantine states [here](~/identity/app-provisioning/application-provisioning-quarantine-status.md).

 ## Change log

 * 06/17/2020 - Removed support for enterprise extension attribute **urn:ietf:params:scim:schemas:extension:enterprise:2.0:User:manager**.
 * 10/11/2023 - Added support for core attribute **title** and added support for enterprise extension attributes **urn:ietf:params:scim:schemas:extension:enterprise:2.0:User:department** and **urn:ietf:params:scim:schemas:extension:enterprise:2.0:User:manager**.

-## Additional resources
+## More resources

 * [Managing user account provisioning for Enterprise Apps](~/identity/app-provisioning/configure-automatic-user-provisioning-portal.md)
 * [What is application access and single sign-on with Microsoft Entra ID?](~/identity/enterprise-apps/what-is-single-sign-on.md)